The pandemic is an era of protests — and protest restrictions

 Signs focus on the corruption charges against Netanyahu.
 Chants call for him to step aside amid repeated election impasses and coalition-building standoffs.
 And people gather to register their frustrations with the government’s handling of the coronavirus pandemic.
 Critics accuse the prime minister of politicizing public health measures and failing to contain the economic fallout.

 After taking swift initial action to curb the virus this spring, Netanyahu pushed for a quick economic reopening this summer — and new cases have since climbed.
 So in early September, ahead of the Jewish high holidays, when many businesses close and families gather, Netanyahu ordered a sweeping, nationwide shutdown.
-Under the new rules, no groups of more than 20 people can gather, and no one can travel more than a kilometer from their home to attend a protest.
+Under the new rules, no groups of more than 20 people can gather, and no one can travel more than a kilometer (0.6 mile) from their home to attend a protest.
+That has not gone over well.

 Demonstrators condemned the measures as an attempt to silence protest.
 Others accused Netanyahu of capitulating to ultra-Orthodox leaders, who form a key part of his coalition and were frustrated that previous rules limited prayers but not protests.

 So far, demonstrations have continued nonetheless.
 Israelis have taken to their cars in motorcades bearing black flags, one of the symbols of the protests.
 Others gathered in front of Israel’s parliament when it debated and approved the new measure earlier this week.
 Some groups are organizing synchronized local protests.
+On Thursday, some 1,000 demonstrations were held across the country, everywhere from street corners to bridges.
+Even more are planned for Saturday.

 In the meantime, Israel’s health minister said Tuesday that it’s unlikely the latest measures, originally slated to last three weeks, will be lifted soon.